-A clear commander's intent provides opportunities for subordinates' initiative in all contexts, even those contexts that require adherence to specific procedures A German self-propelled gun smolders along the road leading from Neuville-au-Plain to Sainte-Mère-Église June 1944 after being destroyed by Pvt.
+The objective of commander's intent is to instill and empower disciplined initiative in every member of the team.
+It is a thoughtful act by the commander, not the staff.
+Commander's intent is a concise A German self-propelled gun smolders along the road leading from Neuville-au-Plain to Sainte-Mère-Église June 1944 after being destroyed by Pvt.
 John E. Atchley, H Company, 505th Parachute Infantry Regiment.
-Atchley's actions (see award citation, page 6) exemplify the type of initiative and bias for action mission command training aims to promote.
+Atchley's actions (see award citation, page 11) exemplify the type of initiative and bias for action mission command training aims to promote.
 (Photo from the U.S. Army Signal Corps, gift of Maude Hayman, The National World War II Museum collection.
 Information verified on 1 July 2019 by Pfc.
 Leslie P. Cruise-a member of the unit when the action took place-that the vehicle depicted was indeed the one destroyed by Atchley.)